invertase/react-native-firebase/pages/contributing/index.md

 		title="Documentation"
 		to="/contributing/documentation"
 	>
-		Add some new guides, new examples, update references or new FAQs.
+		Adding new guides, examples, updating references or new FAQs.
 We also welcome grammatical improvements, e.g. fixing spelling mistakes.
 	</Block>
 	<Block
 		icon="code"